 Instructions

-• DRESSING: Combine all of the dressing ingredients in a mason jar.
-Shake thoroughly to combine, making sure no honey or Dijon is stuck on the bottom.
-Use a spoon to stir, and then shake again if needed.
+• Combine all dressing ingredients in a mason jar.
+Juice lemon to get 1-1/2 tablespoons lemon juice and add to the jar.
+Shake thoroughly to combine, making sure no honey or Dijon sticks to the bottom.
+Use a spoon to stir, then shake again if needed.
 Store dressing in the fridge until ready to use.
-To serve, shake dressing again, right before adding to the salad, and then drizzle over salad.
+To serve, shake dressing again right before adding to the salad and drizzle over salad.

-• ASSEMBLE: Toss together the completely cooled tortellini with all the veggies and add in some chopped fresh parsley, if desired.
-Drizzle on the dressing to your preference; you may not want to use it all (We love dressing, so we use all of it on this salad!).
-Toss to combine and then add in the feta cheese.
+• Toss together the completely cooled tortellini with all the veggies and add some chopped fresh parsley, if desired.
+Drizzle on the dressing to your preference; you may not want to use it all (I love dressing, so I use all of it on this salad!).
+Toss to combine and add the feta cheese.
 Toss again gently.
-Taste and adjust to personal preference adding any additional salt/pepper as needed.
+Taste and adjust to preference, adding any additional salt/pepper as needed.

 Recipe Notes

 You can refrigerate the ingredients separately in meal prep containers (veggies, tortellini, feta cheese, and dressing) and dress the bowls individually at mealtime.
-This way, this Greek tortellini Salad will last 4 to 5 days in the fridge.
+This way, this Greek tortellini Salad will last 4–5 days in the fridge.
 You can find more meal-prepping tips in this recipe for Greek Couscous Salad.

 Nutrition